kwynncom/transmission-stats-parser-and-web-display/README.md

 31st / 31

-5:49pm
+7:18pm - I think it's working.
+I had forgotten the interaction between the "filter20" filter and the "cutme" filter.

-Well, wrong in that it will take a very large, fast change to see new data.
+5:49pm - Well, wrong in that it will take a very large, fast change to see new data.

-5:47pm

-That means that clido1 output is wrong, too.
+5:47pm - That means that clido1 output is wrong, too.

-31st 5:42pm EDT / GMT -4 / Atlanta / New York
+5:42pm EDT / GMT -4 / Atlanta / New York

 My new filter algorithm is wrong.
 I am comparing the readings 20 seconds apart, so they will never be over 5 minutes.
 Also, those are not the upload numbers I should be comparing.
 The correct algorithm is to track the data last sent to the server / web.
 I should be comparing that with the latest reading.